gaia-platform/GaiaPlatform/production/catalog/README.md

 # Gaia Catalog

-## Metadata
+## Components

-Catalog is the system to store all metadata related to gaia databases, tables, and rules.
+`catalog_manager`
+This is the catalog manager library.

+`gaiac`
+This is the catalog command line tool for Gaia data definition language for creating schemas, types, and tables.